Breast Apocrine Metaplasia

 Why the name “Apocrine” Metaplasia?

-Instead, Apocrine metaplasia gets it’s name from the shape of the new cells, which have a visual resemblance (apocrine features) to apocrine glandular cells.
+Instead, the name apocrine metaplasia gets derives from the shape of the new cells, which have a visual resemblance (apocrine features) to apocrine glandular cells.

 Specifically, the cells tend to show an accumulation of ‘secretory granules’ (small proteins) in the apical cytoplasm (the top layer of the ‘filler fluids’ of the overall tissue formation.)